rust-in-blockchain/rust-in-blockchain/draft/RiB-Newsletter-#11-Apr-2020.md

 - The [Ethereum 2.0 "Schlesi" multi-client testnet launched][eth2], with the Rust [lighthouse][lh] client participating.
 - Facebook's Libra resurfaced with a [new roadmap and whitepaper][lbr].
-- [MobileCoin], a privacy-focused payment network associated with [Signal], open-sourced their Rust codebase.
+- [MobileCoin], a fast and privacy-focused payment network associated with [Signal], open-sourced their Rust codebase.
 MobileCoin runs the Stellar consensus protocol in SGX enclaves, combined with CryptoNote ring signatures.

 [lbr]: https://libra.org/en-US/blog/libra-developers-the-path-forward/
 [MobileCoin]: https://github.com/mobilecoinofficial/mobilecoin